Turner Classic Movies: Launch and contributions (1994–1996)

 Turner Classic Movies debuted on April 14, 1994, at 6 p.m.
 Eastern Time, with Ted Turner launching the channel at a ceremony in New York City's Times Square district.
-The date and time were chosen for their historical significance as "the exact centennial anniversary of the first public movie showing in New York City".
-The first movie broadcast on TCM was the 1939 film Gone with the Wind, the same film that served as the debut broadcast of its sister channel TNT six years earlier on October 3, 1988.
-At the time of its launch, Turner Classic Movies was available to approximately one million cable television subscribers.
+The date and time were chosen to mark the exact centennial anniversary of the first commercial exhibition of a motion picture in the United States.
+Gone with the Wind (1939) was the first film broadcast on TCM; it was also the same film that served as the debut broadcast of its sister channel TNT six years earlier on October 3, 1988.
+At the time of its launch, Turner Classic Movies was available to approximately 1 million cable television subscribers.

-The network originally served as a competitor to AMC, which at the time was known as "American Movie Classics" and maintained a virtually identical format to Turner Classic Movies, as both networks largely focused on films released prior to 1970 and aired them in an uncut, uncolorized, and commercial-free format.
+The network originally served as a competitor to AMC, which at the time was known as "American Movie Classics" and was owned by Rainbow Media (now AMC Networks), a subsidiary of the now-defunct Cablevision.
+AMC maintained a virtually identical format to Turner Classic Movies, as both networks largely focused on films released prior to 1970 and aired them in an uncut, uncolorized, and commercial-free format.

 Time Warner ownership (1996–2018)

 In 1996, Turner Broadcasting System merged with Time Warner which, besides placing Turner Classic Movies and Warner Bros.
 Entertainment under the same corporate umbrella, also gave Turner Classic Movies access to Warner Bros.' library of films released after 1950 (which itself includes other acquired entities such as the Lorimar, Saul Zaentz and National General Pictures libraries); incidentally, Turner Classic Movies had already been running select Warner Bros. film titles through a licensing agreement with the studio that was signed prior to the launch of the channel.

-In the early 2000s, AMC abandoned its commercial-free format, which led to Turner Classic Movies being the only movie-oriented basic cable channel to devote its programming entirely to classic films without commercial interruption or content editing.
-By 2002, AMC had broadened its film content to feature colorized and more recent films.
+In May 2002, AMC announced it was abandoning its commercial-free format, doubling its number of commercials from four to eight minutes an hour.
+It also announced it was expanding its programming to include more contemporary films.
+On September 30, 2002, AMC underwent a significant rebranding, in which they retired the American Movie Classics name and debuted a new logo and tagline.
+Its revamped approach was expanded to broadcast contemporary films and original programming.
+This made Turner Classic Movies the only movie-oriented cable channel to devote its programming entirely to classic films without commercial interruption or content editing.